CIT2318/laravel-authentication-authorization/README.md

 ```

 * Next we need register the policy.
 Open *AuthServiceProvider.php*
-* Add the FilmPolicy to the array of policies/ You also need to add some *use* statements to import the Film and FilmPolicy classes.
+* Add the FilmPolicy to the array of policies.
+You also need to add some *use* statements to import the Film and FilmPolicy classes.
 ```
 namespace App\Providers;